Medical Oncology: Canine Bone Tumors

 What diagnostics are performed?

 In order to diagnose bone disease, a physical exam, blood tests (CBC/Chemistry), and x-rays (of both the primary site and the lungs) are recommended.
 The physical examination allows identification of disease and establishes a baseline for future monitoring, while blood tests can reveal changes that affect prognosis in addition to assessing a patient’s overall health.
 X-rays evaluate for metastatic disease or establish a baseline for future monitoring.
-Biopsy or aspirate of the affected region of bone is frequently recommended to distinguish between a cancerous and infectious processes.
-An abdominal ultrasound may be recommended to assess for an underlying primary tumor or other condition that could affect outcome.
+Biopsy or aspirate of the affected region of bone is frequently recommended to distinguish between cancerous and infectious processes.
+An abdominal ultrasound may be recommended to assess for an underlying primary tumor or other condition that could affect the outcome.